-And I’m certainly not the only one who feels this way.
-Music has infiltrated every single historical era and culture in the world.
-It has been an integral part of the fabric of human civilization throughout history because of its magical ability to evoke emotions and help us express the unspoken.
-National anthems, religious songs and folk music have been used to build loyalty and unite communities.
+I’m certain that I’m not the only one who feels this way.
+Music has played a pivotal role in every single historical era and culture in the world.
+It has been an integral part of human culture because of its capacity to evoke emotions and help us express the unspoken.

-It’s also been shown that music enhances our brain function by stimulating the formation of brain chemicals such as dopamine and oxytocin.
-Dopamine is known as the “motivation molecule”, which enhances our sense of pleasure.
-Oxytocin is the “trust and moral molecule”, which makes us more trustworthy and generous.
-Listening to music often has also been shown to slow down brain aging.
+It’s also been shown that music enhances our brain function by stimulating the formation of brain chemicals such as dopamine, the “motivation molecule”, and oxytocin, the “trust and moral molecule”.
+Listening to music has also been shown to slow down brain aging.

-- Attend musical events often: Musical experiences become amplified when you can share it with other people.
-Whether it is with your loved ones in an intimate gathering or with a large crowd at a bustling concert, music’s enchanting effects become enhanced whenever you immerse yourself in a collective energy field.
+3. Attend musical events: Musical experiences become amplified when you share it with other people.
+Whether it’s with your loved ones in an intimate gathering or with a large crowd at a bustling concert, music’s enchanting effects become enhanced whenever you immerse yourself in a collective energy field.
 Check your local event listings for concerts, musicals, dance events and music festivals where you can enjoy a live show or simply listen to great music with others.
-You can make the experience more special and memorable by taking others along with you to share your excitement.

 When words fail us, music fills in the gaps.
 When our emotions are muddled up, music clears things up.
-When we’ve lost faith, music gives up hope and heals our spirit.
-For this reason, I believe that music has been and always will be considered a gift from nature that adds texture, beauty and richness to our life.
+When we’ve lost faith, music gives up hope.
+I believe that music has been and always will be a gift from nature, that adds texture, beauty and richness to everyday life.

 All my best on your journey,

 Question for you: Has music played an important role in your life?
-Do you agree that music is a powerful healer?
+Do you believe in the healing power of music?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this one every week.